Peter Diefenbach: Deinbac

 Maximum energy for bacterion

-This is the maximum energy for a bacterion—it can eat more, but this gives no additional energy.
+This is the maximum energy for a bacterion—it will eat more, but this gives no additional energy.
 The value must be non-negative.

 Initial energy